AdobeDocs/creative-cloud-enterprise-learn.en/help/quick-reference/overview-ref.md

     <div>
    <a href="CreateEditandShareaWebPagewithSpark.pdf"><strong>Create, Edit and Share a Web Page with Spark (PDF)</strong></a>
     </div>
-    <em>Create an interactive, responsive, and lightbox-enabled photo grid for your web page using simple, and intuitive, tools in Adobe Spark and beautiful images from Adobe Stock</em>
+    <em>Create an interactive, responsive, and lightbox-enabled photo grid for your web page using simple, and intuitive, tools in Adobe Spark and beautiful images from Adobe [!DNL Stock]</em>
     <br>
   </td>
   <td>